Knowledge is power, which is why we do everything we can

 There are more slaves today than any other time in history.

-Number of slaves in the world today (some researchers estimate closer to 40M).
+Number of slaves in the world today.

 Average age of entry into sex trafficking.